Arkady23/http.net-https.net/README.md

     http.net /unregserver             Deleting the server startup task.

     If necessary, Parameter and Value pairs are specified.
 If the value is text and contains spaces, then it must be enclosed in quotation marks.
-You can specify @filename which contains the entire line with parameters.
+You can also specify the parameter string in the xml file in the <Arguments></Arguments> section.

 Parameters:                                                                  Default values:
      -d      Folder containing the domains.                                      ../www/